maxdobeck/myblog/content/posts/troubleshooting.md

 ---

 ## aka Critical Thinking
 What happens in between someone handing you a problem and you fixing the problem?
-For many people this is a black hole.
-If an aging parent (or these days naive teenagers) ask you to fix the wifi all they know is that you do some sort of magic that gets the wifi back up.
-There is some barrier there preventing them from picking out the exact steps you take, yet one thing is true: there is a problem -> you do something -> the problem goes away
+For many people this is a sink for their time and simulaneously a source of frustration.
+We've all encountered a situation where only "we" can fix it and the requester lacks the ability to rectify the situation.
+They may ask you to fix the wifi, or turn on the TV, or bake a special meal.
+All they know is that you do some sort of magic that gets the results they want.
+There is some barrier there preventing them from picking out the exact steps you take, yet one thing is true:

-You can't fault people for abstracting your steps and effort away but can you honestly give precise steps on *how* you did what you did?
+`there is a problem` -> `you do something` -> `the problem goes away`

-## Abstract
+## Abstracting Troubleshooting
-I believe 3 things happen during any succesful troubleshooting session.

 1. Define the problem
 2. Gather supporting details
 3. Resolve the issue